AbdulazeezOpe/ai-interviewerr/README.md

 - Collects candidate name, email, and job role
 - Generates 5 tailored AI interview questions
 - Candidates respond using text or voice
-- Voice input transcribed using OpenAI Whisper
+- Voice input transcribed using OpenAI Whisper API (not local)
 - Evaluates answers using GPT-4 and scores from 1–10
 - Returns structured JSON output with individual and overall scores
 - Saves each submission to a JSON file for review